creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-vae.md

 $$\mathbf{z} = \mathbf{U}^T\mathbf{x} \quad\quad \text{and} \quad\quad \mathbf{\hat{x}} = \mathbf{U}\mathbf{z}=\mathbf{U}\mathbf{U}^T\mathbf{x}$$

 This corresponds to the well know PCA (Principal Component Analysis) paradigm.
+A more formal proof can be found [in this article](https://arxiv.org/pdf/1804.10253.pdf).

 >>Autoencoders can thus be seen as a generalization of the dimensionality reduction PCA formalism by evolving more complex projection operations defined through $$\mathbf{e}$$ and $$\mathbf{d}$$ networks.